Distractions pursue us daily. Distractions kill passion and lead to chaos!

 Number One.
 Grace

 Give yourself some grace!
 Yes, I am going there again.
-I know we talked about grace a few weeks ago, but we need to be reminded, AGAIN!
+We talked about grace a few weeks ago, but we must be reminded AGAIN!

 The definition of Grace is,